 Prerequisite: Chemistry 201.
 This course is for science and science-related majors.
 It is a continuation of Chemistry 201.
 Topics include aliphatic and aromatic systems, polyfunctional compounds, amino acids, proteins, carbohydrates, sugars, and heterocyclic and related compounds.
-Inidentify compounds.
+Instrumental techniques are used to identify compounds.
 Laboratory fee.